romainr/flink-sql-gateway/docs/demo/README.md

     echo $FLINK_HOME

+Then we copy the Flink SQL config to the gateway so that we get the demo tables by default:

+    docker cp docs/demo/sql-gateway-defaults.yaml flink-sql-training_sql-client_1:/opt/flink-sql-gateway-0.1-SNAPSHOT/conf/

-Then we are ready to boot it:
+And we are ready to boot it:

     cd bin
-    ./sql-gateway.sh
+    ./sql-gateway.sh --library /opt/sql-client/lib

-    CTRL-Z
+Putting the server in the background with `CTRL-Z` and then:

     bg

+And now we can issue a few commands to validate the setup:

     curl localhost:8083/v1/info
     > {"product_name":"Apache Flink","version":"1.10.0"}